ghicheon/CarND-Vehicle-Detection/writeup.md

 I spent some time to finding good value for scale.
 I found out default value 1.5 was not bad in my experience.
 There might be better value.
 But,I didn't think it's worth finding it.
 I think it's better to put effort into making good tracking algorithm.
 Because of this, I decided to use 1.5 for scale.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?
-Original sliding window took lots of time for training.I didn't get hog features for every window.Instead, I got hog feature 1 time per frame and used small part(window size) of it.
-In fact, My code is based on find_car() of the lecture.
+Original sliding window took lots of time for training.I didn't get hog features for every window.
+Instead, I got hog feature 1 time per frame and used small part(window size) of it.
+As you may be expected, this code is based on find_car() of the lecture.
 I made it work in open cv by deleting dividing by 255(Wow...
-I spent too much time for it).
+I spent too much time to find this defect!).
 Upper part of car_detect() is for it.

   Here are some example images: